SWi1/polyphenol_pipeline/webpages/polyphenol_estimation_pipeline.md

 # Polyphenol Estimation Pipeline

-Each of the pages in this sections shows you a pipeline-generated report.

-## Pipeline Steps

 The polyphenol estimation pipeline takes either ASA24 Items Files or NHANES "Individual Foods" Recall Files.
-Based on the input, STEP 1 will differ but STEPS 2 - 6 are the same.
+Based on the data type, STEP 1 will differ but STEPS 2 - 6 are the same.
 For simplicity, STEPS 2 - 6 in this tutorial show the output from the demo ASA24 data.
 The report for STEP 2 shows summary information about the number of unmapped foods, which will vary between datasets.

 ### Steps Specific to ASA24
 1. STEP1_ASA24_FDD_Disaggregation.Rmd